Gladiatrix: Training and performance

-Status and morality
+Social status

 A number of specific legal and moral codes applied to gladiators.
-In an edict of 22 BC, all men of senatorial class (not including equites) down to their grandsons were prohibited from participating in the games, on penalty of infamia, which involved loss of social status and certain legal rights.
-In 19 AD, during the reign of Tiberius, this prohibition was extended under the Larinum Decree, to include equites, and women of citizen rank.
-Henceforth, all arenarii (those who appeared in the arena) could be declared "infames".
-This would have limited the participation of high-status women in the games, as intended, but would have made no difference to those already defined as infames, such as the low-status (non-citizen) women, freed or slave, who might serve or otherwise assist in the gladiator schools (known as Ludi) and be gladiators' wives, partners or followers (Ludia).
+In an edict of 22 BC, all men of senatorial class down to their grandsons were prohibited from participating in the games, on penalty of infamia, which involved loss of social status and certain legal rights.
+In 19 AD, during the reign of Tiberius, this prohibition was extended under the Larinum Decree to include the equestrian order and all citizen women.
+Henceforth, all arenarii (those who appeared in the arena, in any capacity) could be declared infames.
 The terms of the edict indicate a class-based, rather than a gendered prohibition.
 Roman morality required that all gladiators be of the lowest social classes.
 Emperors such as Caligula, who failed to respect this distinction, earned the scorn of posterity; Cassius Dio takes pains to point out that when the much admired emperor Titus used female gladiators, they were of acceptably low class.

 An inscription at Ostia Antica, marking games held there around the mid 2nd century AD, refers to a local magistrate's generous provision of "women for the sword".
 This is presumed to mean female gladiators, rather than victims.
 The inscription defines them as mulieres (women), rather than feminae (ladies), in keeping with their low social status.
 Juvenal describes high-status women who appear in the games as "rich women who have lost all sense of the dignities and duties of their sex."
 Their self-indulgence was held to have brought shame upon themselves, their gender, and Rome's social order; they, or their sponsors, undermined traditional Roman virtues and values.
-Women beast-hunters (bestiarii) could earn praise and a good reputation for courage and skill; Martial describes one who killed a lion - a Herculean feat, which reflected well on her editor, the emperor Titus; but Juvenal was less than impressed by Mevia, who hunted boars with a spear "like a man", then squatted down in full view to urinate.
+Women beast-hunters (bestiarii) could earn praise and a good reputation for courage and skill; Martial describes one who killed a lion - a Herculean feat, which reflected well on her editor, the emperor Titus; but Juvenal was less than impressed by Mevia, who hunted boars with a spear "like a man."